microsoft/fabricrealtimelab/modules/module07d.md

 ![X-Axis Constant Line](../images/module07/pbid-withline.png)

-With the relationships in place, all visual should cross filter, so when selecting either a symbol on a chart, or market, all elements should react accordingly.
-In the image below, the IDGD stock is selected on the predictions chart:
+Because we configured the relationships between tables, all visual should cross filter; when selecting either a symbol or market on a chart, all visuals should react accordingly.
+In the image below, the NASDAQ market is selected on the upper-right market chart:

 ![Cross Filtering](../images/module07/pbid-crossfilter.png)